 The My View, My Voice series challenges K-8 students to explore, analyze, and evaluate the views of others in order to develop and share their own views.
-Our goal is for students to not only learn to argue effectively but also to argue to learn-an important distinction that Jerry Andriessen describes in "Arguing to Learn" (2006).
-Learning to argue refers to a student's ability to articulate views and reasoning effectively.
-Arguing to learn suggests a willingness to engage in a respectful exchange of views with others in search of new information and insight.
+Our goal is for students to not only learn to argue effectively but also to argue to learn-an important distinction that Jerry Andriessen describes in "Arguing to Learn" (Andriessen 2006).
+One refers to a student's ability to articulate his or her views and reasoning effectively.
+The other suggests a willingness to engage in a respectful exchange of views with others in search of new information and insight.
 We assert that both of these capacities are essential to be an effective persuasive writer.
-This book for kindergarten, first-grade, and second-grade teachers provides age-appropriate learning opportunities and strategies to help students build the skills and strategies they need to effectively use in persuasive writing.
+This book, for third-, fourth-, and fifth-grade teachers, provides age-appropriate learning opportunities and strategies to help students build the skills and strategies they need to learn to argue and argue to learn.

-Learning to argue and arguing to learn suggests that students should not only develop opinions and arguments but that they should also actively engage in social discourse to express and refine their ideas.
+Learning to argue and arguing to learn suggest that students should not only develop opinions and arguments but that they should also actively engage in social discourse to express and refine their ideas.
 Having a view on a topic goes hand in hand with sharing it with others.
-Never before have there been more opportunities and tools to share opinions with friends, local communities, and even worldwide!
-Students today are sharing their views in myriad ways: social media, blogs, video game conversations, and more.
-In fact, 59 percent of kids join social networks before the age of 10!
-(Lange 2014).
-It's human nature for people to want to share their ideas and persuade others to agree with them.
+Never before have there been more opportunities and tools to share opinions with friends, the local community, and even worldwide!
+Students today are sharing their views in a myriad of ways: social media, blogs, video game conversations, and more.
+In fact, 59 percent of kids join social networks before the age of 10 (Lange 2014).
+It is human nature for people to want to share their ideas and persuade others to agree with them.
 However, what is really important is not just that kids are sharing their opinions but how effectively kids are sharing their opinions.
 When we shout our opinions loudly or argue a point without listening to the other side, we are arguing just to be heard but not to work together to achieve a common goal (Andriessen 2006).

 To be clear, this work has a larger purpose.
-Engagement in persuasive writing provides students with an avenue to examine a topic, develop informed views, express their voices, and defend their ideas with logical reasoning based on evidence.
+Engagement in persuasive writing provides students with an avenue to examine a topic, develop informed views through the examination of the facts as well as the views of others, and express their voices, defending their ideas with logical reasoning based on evidence.
 This skill set is essential to students as it is a crucial component of being an active and responsible citizen in society.
 The freedom of expression is the cornerstone of the democratic process.
-Benjamin Franklin wrote, "Freedom of speech is a principal pillar of a free government: when this support is taken away, the constitution of a free society is dissolved."
+Benjamin Franklin wrote, "Freedom of speech is a principal pillar of a free government: When this support is taken away, the constitution of a free society is dissolved."

-We want students of all ages to understand that they have views and voices that empower them to engage in productive debate and make positive changes in both big and small ways.
+We want students of all ages to understand that they have views and voices that empower them to engage in productive debate and make positive changes in both small and big ways.
 This is particularly important for students who come from vulnerable communities and marginalized groups.
-Finding one's voice and learning to use it effectively can change the trajectory of a life for the better (Carnegie Council on Advancing Adolescent Literacy 2010, 2).
+Finding one's voice and learning to use it effectively can change the trajectory of a life for the better (Carnegie Council on Advancing Adolescent Literacy 2010).